Principal Investigator

 jllawson@mines.edu

 Jessica received her undergraduate degree from the University of Illinois at Urbana-Champaign in Materials Science and Engineering in Spring 2022.
 There, she performed undergraduate research in designing polymers for 3D printing using frontal polymerization (at Prof. Nancy Sottos’ lab).
 She is currently pursuing her Ph.D. in Materials Science, focusing on developing self-assembled polymer systems for biomaterial applications.
 Her research interests are primarily in polymer synthesis and characterization.
 Some of her interests outside of research include cooking, baking, playing soccer and volleyball with friends.
+Jessica was awarded an NSF Graduate Research Fellowship in 2023.

 Undergraduate Student